-As you see above, these are common words that appear in most accounting job postings.
-Even qualified applicants may be rejected because they don’t include the right keywords.
-You should go through a few job postings and see what words come up frequently and include those words on your resume.
+As you see above, these are common words that appear in most accounting job listings.
+Even qualified applicants may be rejected because they don’t include the right resume keywords.
+You should go through a few job postings and see what words come up frequently and include those keywords in your resume.

 Here are the keyword groups you need to include on your resume.